GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Date.md

 ## When to use it

 Use the date input component when you're asking users for a date they'll already know, or one they can look up easily.

 ## When not to use it

 Do not use the date input component if users are unlikely to know the exact date of the event you're asking about.

 ## How it works

 The three fields in the date input component are grouped together in a `fieldset` with a `legend` that describes them, as shown in the examples on this page.
 The legend is usually a question, such as 'What is your date of birth?'.

 If you're asking one question per page, you can set the contents of the `legend` as the page heading.
 This is good practice as it means that users of screen readers will only hear the contents once.

-Never automatically tab between the fields of the date input because this can confuse users and may clash with normal keyboard controls.
+Never automatically move focus between the fields of the date input because this can confuse users and may clash with normal keyboard controls.

 ## Use the autocomplete attribute for a date of birth

 Use the `autocomplete` attribute on the date input component when you're asking for a date of birth.
 This allows browsers to autofill the information on a user's behalf if they've entered it previously.

 To enable this functionality, set the `autocomplete` attribute on the fields to `bday-day`, `bday-month`, and `bday-year`.
 You'll need to do this to meet WCAG 2.1 Level AA.

 <ExampleContainer>
     <ExampleHeading white>Code</ExampleHeading>